neal0892/HailOpenSource/README.md

 You can create a PR (Pull Request) with your draft article (or edits on an existing article) in two ways:

+*Please star :star: and fork :heart: the repository before making your contributions as it will help resolve any # merge conflicts #*

 The format to enter the info is as follows:
 # Please add two whitespaces after each row .